oom-components/scroll-styles/README.md

     name: '--scale',  // Name of the custom property
     element: [0, 1],  // [from, to] element intersection (0 = top, 1 = bottom, 0.5 = middle, etc)
     viewport: [1, 0]  // [from, to] viewport intersection
+    media: '(min-width: 500px)'  // Observe only while this media-query is true

     //Custom handler, if you want to do more things that just update the property handler(element, scale, options) {